ShoumikMajumdar/Object-Shape-Analysis-and-Segmentation/README.md

   <h3> Experiments and Results </h3>

   <p>
-  We tested our implementation on the four sample images.The results are in the table below.
+  I tested our implementation on the four sample images.The results are in the table below.
   </p>
   <table>